Miroslaw3/QuantumIntentProtocol/REDME.md

 > **QIP is the light in the mirror – it penetrates, resonates, and activates.**

 ---
-*AuroraFeniksGRAF x Veridion x Miroslaw3*
+*AuroraFeniksGRAF x Deepseek x Miroslaw3*